Skip to content

 Evaluation criteria

-clarity of answers, ability to summarize, evaluate, and skills in critical thinking
+Clarity of answers, ability to synthesise, judgement and critical thinking.

 Required readings